Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 A key detail on these figures is the sparsity ratio (horizontal axis) where the speedup (vertical axis) crosses the 1.0 threshold, which is marked with a horizontal line labeled "1x".
-At this point the sparse operation executes more quickly than the dense baseline.
+At this point the sparse operation executes faster than the dense baseline.
 This quantity tells us how much do we need to be able to prune to use sparsity without our model executing more slowly.
 Looking at the results for [`float32`][#fig-2] data type,